AI, Archives, and Authenticity: Getty Images and the Business of Visual IP

 Share

-In this special episode of the Vitrina LeaderSpeak series, Atul Phadnis sits down with Ken Mainardis, Senior Vice President and Head of Content at Getty Images, to explore how one of the world’s most iconic media companies is redefining its role in the film, TV, and documentary ecosystem.
-From unlocking rare archives to enabling co-productions and ethical AI, Ken shares Getty’s evolving strategy to empower storytellers globally—whether you’re a major studio or an ambitious indie.
+In this special episode of the Vitrina LeaderSpeak series, Atul Phadnis sits down with Ken Mainardis, Senior Vice President, Global Head of Editorial at Getty Images, to explore how one of the world’s most iconic media companies is redefining its role in the film, TV, and documentary ecosystem.
+From unlocking rare archives to enabling co-productions and ethical AI, Ken shares Getty Image’s evolving strategy to empower storytellers globally—whether you’re a major studio or an ambitious indie.

 Podcast Chapters